LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Characters/PC/Brannon/Primalas.md

 Primalas paid for passage to Seni to research its culture and visit the [[Imperial library of Heinabergsar]]

-Primalas had a shard of opaque black crystal that seemed to
+Primalas had a shard of black crystal that seemed to be filled with a breathing inky liquid.
+That permeated the solidity of the rock.